Saadani National Park

 Driving off road where it is not allowed damages the fragile soils and plants of these sensitive ecosystems and can disturb species during critical breeding periods.
 You can help preserve Saadani National Park and its unique character by respecting our general rules and regulations hereunder:

-- Do not leave any trash behind: take it with you or dispose it properly.
+Do not leave any trash behind: take it with you or dispose of it properly.